-Benefit: When you use your Goblin Scramble racial power, and the triggering attack either misses or can no longer target you, the triggering enemy also falls prone.
+Benefit: When you use your Gremblin Scramble heritage power, and the triggering attack either misses or can no longer target you, the triggering enemy also falls prone.

-Benefit: When you shift with your goblin scramble power, each ally of yours adjacent to the triggering enemy can also shift 1 as an opportunity action.
+Benefit: When you use your gremblin scramble power, each ally of yours adjacent to the triggering enemy can also shift 1 as an opportunity action.
 Instead of sliding the triggering enemy into the square you leave, you can instead choose to slide it into any square vacated by one of your allies in this way.

 Benefit: When you move through a creature’s square, the movement does not provoke opportunity attacks from that creature.